syncfusion-content/wpf-docs/wpf/Scheduler/Appointment-Editing.md

 ![WPF Scheduler editing recurrence appointment](Appointment-Editing_Images/Editing-Recurrence-Appointment.png)

-Handle the opening of recurrence popup window using `EditMode` property in `RecurringAppointmentBeginningEditEventArgs` by handling `RecurringAppointmentBeginningEdit` event.
+Handle the opening of the recurrence popup window using the `EditMode` property in the `RecurringAppointmentBeginningEditEventArgs` by handling the `RecurringAppointmentBeginningEdit` event.

 #### RecurringAppointmentBeginningEdit Event

-The opening of recurrence popup editor dialog can be handled using `EditMode` property in `RecurringAppointmentBeginningEditEventArgs` by handling `RecurringAppointmentBeginningEdit` event.
+The opening of the recurrence popup editor dialog can be handled using the `EditMode` property in the `RecurringAppointmentBeginningEditEventArgs` by handling the `RecurringAppointmentBeginningEdit` event.

-`EditMode` : Get or Sets the edit mode to perform the edit option to edit the occurrence or series for recurrence appointment.
-The default value of `EditMode` is `User.`
+`EditMode:` Gets or Sets the edit mode to perform the edit option to edit the occurrence or series for the recurrence appointment.
+The default value of the `EditMode` is `User.`

 * User: The default editor content dialog will appear when editing a recurrence appointment to select the edit option from the end-user itself.
 * Occurrence: Edit the particular occurrence alone in a recurrence appointment.
 The default editor content dialog will not appear.